boutinb/Active-Record-for-CakePHP/README.md

 I have tested this only with cakePHP 2.x

 To use it:
-* Copy the ActiveRecordBehavior.php in your Behavior folder
+* Copy the Model\Behavior\ActiveRecordBehavior.php in your Behavior folder
 * Tell your model to use it: $actsAs = array('ActiveRecord' => array(<options>))
 * When you use a find('all') or find('first) function, add the option 'activeRecord' => true